GauriKhandke/Employee-Management-System/README.md

 ![MIT License](https://img.shields.io/badge/license-MIT-green)

-# Goal :
+# Description :

-Architect and build a solution for managing a company's employees using node, inquirer, and MySQL.
+This application is built for manager for managing company's employees.
+Manager can view and manage the departments, roles, and employees.
+This application is created with node, inquirer, and MySQL.

 # Motivation :